-Gerenstein enjoys the contact with the people in the exhibitions, the comments of the visitors, and the emotion that his sculptures provoke in the viewer when they see and understand their aesthetic message.
+Gerenstein enjoys the contact with the people in the exhibitions, the comments of the visitors, and the emotion that his sculptures provoke in the viewer when they see and understand her aesthetic message.

-The strength, beauty, and social content of her sculptures have opened many doors to participate in significant art events around the world.
+Her sculptures’ strength, beauty, and social content have opened many doors to participate in significant art events around the world.
 Gerenstein’s work has been extensively exhibited in Shanghai, Beijing, Hong Kong, Seoul, and Taiwan.

 Gerenstein was commissioned to install a permanent monumental sculpture in a public park in Pudong, Shanghai, China.
 “Harmony” is 23 feet (7 meters) high, 5 tons in weight, made of bronze.
 This sculpture describes a large tree whose branches are transformed into human figures dancing together in celebration of life, without any distinction of race, religion, or social status.

-Gerenstein participated in the IX Florence Biennial, the 12th Havana Biennial, the 15th, and 16th Venice Architecture Biennale, as well as in multiple exhibitions in several cities in the USA, Europe, and Mexico.
+Gerenstein participated in the IX Florence Biennial, the 12th Havana Biennial, the 15th and 16th Venice Architecture Biennale, and multiple exhibitions in several cities in the USA, Europe, and Mexico.